 - After the semester starts, housing assignments are “frozen” for two weeks.
 The Office of Housing & Residence Life handles room change requests on a case-by-case basis and authorizes changes at their discretion.

-Room “Freeze” Periods
+Room “Freeze” Periods:

-In order for us to verify all housing assignments -- and for you to have time to adjust to college and get to know your roommate -- we require that all students remain in their original assignment for the first three weeks of each semester.
+For Louisburg College to verify all housing assignments -- and for you to have time to adjust to college life and get to know your roommate -- we require that all students remain in their original room for the first two weeks of each semester.
 At check-in and during the “freeze,” students should fill out roommate contracts and discuss their living habits together.